hetalthanki/git-learnings/README.md

 This is git - learning from Testing mini bytes.
+Modified to 123.